-Research question: Are more than 50% of all World Campus STAT 200 students female?
+Research question: Are more than 50% of all World Campus STAT 200 students women?

 Data were collected from a representative sample of 501 World Campus STAT 200 students.
-In that sample, 284 students were female and 217 were male.
+In that sample, 284 students were women and 217 were not women.

 StatKey was used to construct a sampling distribution using randomization methods:

 Because this sampling distribution is approximately normal, we can find the p value by computing a standardized test statistic and using the z distribution.

 Step 1: Check assumptions and write hypotheses